mahavedalla/mahavedalla/docs/questions/sassatavada/whether-knowledge-that-the-world-is-eternal-is-possible.md

-# Whether knowledge that the world is eternal is possible?
+Question: Whether knowledge that the world is eternal is possible?
 Answer in Brief: -
  Category: Sassatavāda
 Sutta References: MN 102